 - Document creation - individual sentences are structured based on meaning and context to form one comprehensive narrative.

 - Text summarisation - for getting a summary or synopsis of large bodies of texts without losing any meanings.

 In the case of search, this core feature is used to enhance the attributes of specific product listings or even a single product and can come in handy when site search is placed on a marketplace, sourced from a lot of content generated by people or businesses.
 In short, the system continually improves on regular mundane processes and transforms them into elaborate responses as opposed to doing it manually.

 NLP-based search takes all the required steps to facilitate human-machine communication in a way that resembles human-human communication.
 This single reason is enough to make it a superior search approach to keyword-based string-matching search.

 But that’s not all - NLP-based search trumps keyword search on several fronts.

-NLP-based search vs keyword-based string-matching search
+Natural Language Processing based search vs Keyword-based string-matching search

 Google and other legacy search engines made it possible for people to get accustomed to keyword searches.
 However, as the information available on the internet grew exponentially, it became clear that keyword search is not an intuitive approach to go about this problem.
 It has also been found that keyword search is pretty irrelevant in most cases and often does not give users the exact results that they are looking for.
 Keyword search primes users to use as few words and many keywords as possible without using question words or connective languages.
 This approach, in turn, also puts more pressure on businesses when it comes to mining intent from keyword searches.